onxisdev/greenlight-w7/README.md

 | --fullscreen | Starts the application in fullscreen |
 | --connect=<value> | Will start stream once the user is authenticated. |

-For console use `F000000000000000` format and for xCloud use `xcloud_<title>`
+For console use `F000000000000000` format and for xCloud use `xcloud_<title>`.

 ## To close the application

-Click on the Xbox logo on the left top.
+Click on the Xbox logo at the top-left.
 It will ask you to confirm to close the window.

 ## Local Development